lambduhh/lambduhh.github.io/_posts/2019-10-10-colorjamoury.md

 ]
 {% endhighlight %}

-I was then able to analyze and compare the similarities between each track in relation to one another and color I chose to represent them.
+I was then able to analyze and compare the similarities between each track in relation to one another.
-To accurately paint the picture of the moods I wanted to explore, I then created my constraints based on each color and how it correspond with mood.
+To accurately paint the picture of the moods I wanted to explore, I then composed my constraints based on this audio information and how it corresponded with the intended mood/color.
 For this project I focused on 5 different attributes: danceability, energy, tempo, acousticness and valence.
+These are the definitions from the [Spotify](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/) documentation.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;border-color:#9ABAD9;}